dapr/quickstarts/jobs/java/sdk/README.md

 Visit [this](https://docs.dapr.io/developing-applications/building-blocks/jobs/) link for more information about Dapr and the Jobs API.

-> **Note:** This example leverages the Dotnet SDK.
-If you are looking for the example using only HTTP requests, [click here](../http/).
+> **Note:** This example leverages the Java SDK.

-This quickstart includes two apps:
+This quickstart includes one app:

-- Jobs Scheduler, responsible for scheduling, retrieving and deleting jobs.
+- Job Scheduler, responsible for scheduling, retrieving and deleting jobs.

 ## Run all apps with multi-app run template file

-This section shows how to run both applications at once using [multi-app run template files](https://docs.dapr.io/developing-applications/local-development/multi-app-dapr-run/multi-app-overview/) with `dapr run -f .`.
+This section shows how to run the applications using a [multi-app run template file](https://docs.dapr.io/developing-applications/local-development/multi-app-dapr-run/multi-app-overview/) with `dapr run -f .`.
 This enables to you test the interactions between multiple applications and will `schedule`, `run`, `get`, and `delete` jobs within a single process.

 1. Build the apps: